 Gather Data From Only a Few Devices to Start

-Of course, in the ideal scenario, every device, every device on your premises would be outfitted with sensors and deliver valuable data to a nearby Panel PC capable of using that data to inform smarter operational decision-making.
-And while that may be the case, this idealized vision of the “final form” of your smart factory shouldn’t abstract the fact that you need to start small with industry 4.0.
+Of course, in the ideal scenario, every device, every device on your premises would be outfitted with sensors and deliver valuable data to a nearby industrial All-in-One PC capable of using that data to inform smarter operational decision-making.
+And while that may be the case, this idealized vision of the "final form" of your smart factory shouldn't abstract the fact that you need to start small with industry 4.0.

 Jumping head first into smart tech many weren't ready for is what caused the manufacturing talent gap in the first place.
 In the interests of not widening that gap any further, consider outfitting only a couple of devices with the required sensors to gather data.
 This won't cause massive shifts in how your business operates, but will still provide valuable insight into key metrics nonetheless.
 Not only that, in much the same way as Cobots, this smaller foray into smart manufacturing can give your employees time to ease into industry 4.0 solutions and develop some tech and data fluency.